JapanPanda/Liven-Stepmania-Up/README.md

 # Purpose of renaming files
 Seeing the same song list over and over is incredibly boring.
 Well you can liven up your song list now by replacing a single word of each song name with a word of your choice!

+For example: Over the Period could be turned into Over the Toilet

+# Requirements
+Python 3

 # How to use
 Place the .py inside your Stepmania or Etterna folder and run it.